Reopening spas and massage centers during Covid-19: What you need to know

 If you are planning to shift to an appointment-only model for your business for at least a while – or maybe indefinitely, you can expect your phone to ring off the hook and inbox flooding with inquiries.

-If you don’t already use one – it might be a good idea to start considering an appointment scheduling software for your spa business.
+If you don’t already use one – it might be a good idea to start considering an spa scheduling software for your spa business.
 It can let your clients self-book and also give you a chance to manage your day’s, week’s, or even month’s schedule in advance.

 Workplace Capacity Management